SengerLab/RametrixLITEToolbox/README.md

-The Rametrix(TM) LITE Toolbox is freely-available to academic researchers and can be downloaded here along with a sample dataset.
+The Rametrix(TM) LITE Toolbox is freely-available to academic researchers and can be downloaded here along with a tutorial (with additional instructions and FAQ section) and a sample dataset.

 Current version available on this site: Rametrix(TM) LITE Toolbox v1.1 Latest update: October 10, 2018

-For reference, please see our article:
+For reference, please see and cite our article:

 AK Fisher, WF Carswell, AIM Athamneh, MC Sullivan, JL Robertson, DR Bevan, RS Senger (2018) The Rametrix(TM) LITE Toolbox v1.0 for MATLAB(R).
 Journal of Raman Spectroscopy.
 49(5):885-896.

-The Supplementary Appendix for this article contains an instructional guide, and an up-to-date tutorial (with additional instructions and frequently asked questions section) is available here as well.

 Installation Instructions: